 2. Do things for others.
 There's plenty of research to show that helping others boosts our happiness.
 Volunteering, helping out, caring for a family member or participating in helpful community activities has be shown to:

 - Increase our life satisfaction,

 - Reduce our stress and

-They're all wins!
-If you need a happiness boost right now, think about how you are already helping others - at home, within your community, at work.
-Applaud yourself for your efforts and really soak in the satisfaction of knowing that you are not only of service to others but you're boosting your wellbeing at the same time.
+If you need a happiness boost right now, think about how you are helping others - at home, within your community or at work.
+Acknowledge the difference you make to others, even in small ways, and know that you are not only of service to others but you're boosting your wellbeing at the same time.

 3. Connect with others.
-The people in our lives can be a source of stress at times, I know, but our relationships are in fact critical to our well being and happiness.
+The people in our lives can be a source of stress at times but our relationships are critical to our well being and happiness.
+Other people matter!
 Close, supportive and secure relationships with partners, children, family and friends bring happiness and contribute to our overall health and longevity.
-Research shows that having high levels of social and family support contributes to a reduction in heart disease, an increase in general immunity and benefits to our cognitive capabilities as we age.
+Research shows that high levels of social and family support contributes to a reduction in heart disease, an increase in general immunity and benefits to our cognitive capabilities as we age.

-Almost all of us have people in our lives who are important to us but we don't always pay those relationships the attention we should.
-If you're in need of a happiness boost you might like to:
+Most of us have people in our lives who are important to us but we don't always pay those relationships the attention we could.
+To boost your happiness, you can...

 - Do something fun with family or a friend and enjoy some shared positive emotion.

 - Have an open, meaningful conversation with someone.

 - Offer help to a friend in need or a shoulder to cry on